tamaroning/src-graph/README.md

 # src-graph
-Cargo subcommand which shows structs dependencies. src-graph shows only dependencies *between* user-defined structs for now.
+Cargo subcommand which shows user-defined data type dependencies.

+(supports struct, enum, and union for now)

+If you found a bug, please open an issue.

 ![screenshot1](screenshot1.png)